steadylearner/docker-examples/README.md

 $curl https://www.steadylearner.com
 ```

-If you are out, you can start it with
+If you are out of the container, you can start it with

 ```console
 $docker exec -it CONTAINER_id bash